 One of the benefits of being a big city like Oakland is having a public transportation system, but in Oakland the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the subway for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the subway Oakland benefits from a reduction in air pollution and traffic.

-The citizens of Oakland are very well educated compared to the average community in the nation: 38.64% of adults in Oakland have a bachelor's degree or even advanced degree.
+The population of Oakland is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.64% of adults in Oakland have a bachelor's degree or even advanced degree.

 The per capita income in Oakland in 2010 was $32,566, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $130,264 for a family of four.
 However, Oakland contains both very wealthy and poor people as well.

 Oakland is an extremely ethnically-diverse city.
 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
 Oakland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 25.88% of the city’s residents.
-Important ancestries of people in Oakland include German, Irish, English and Italian.
+Important ancestries of people in Oakland include Irish, English, Italian, and European.